nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 did:x509:0:sha256:WE4P5dd8DnLHSkyHaIjhp4udlkF9LqoKwCvu9gl38jk::subject:C:US:ST:California:O:My%20Organisation
 ```

-ties down the holder of the signing certificate by, first having a digitally signed certificate by the root CA with the
+ties down the holder of the signing certificate by, first having a digitally signed certificate by the CA with the
 thumbprint `WE4P5dd8DnLHSkyHaIjhp4udlkF9LqoKwCvu9gl38jk` and then having the following attributes in the certificate:

 * Subjects: